 Carbon accounting for VC and PE investors: explained

 In the context of new regulation and increasing demand from LPs, VC and PE firms are busy developing their ESG credentials.
-Moreover, the “E” is central: as a key global challenge, with metrics that are possible to quantify and improve over time, action on carbon is the focus.
+The “E” is central: as a key global challenge, with metrics that are possible to quantify and improve over time, action on carbon is the focus.

 So how can VC and PE firms properly and compliantly account for their carbon impact and satisfy their LPs?